mikereidnz/pycf/README.rst

 pyemp
 =====
-There's also a python wrapper for Michael F. Reid's F-shell empirical crystal field theory routines.
+There's also a python wrapper for Mike Reid's F-shell empirical crystal field theory routines.
 It facilitates automatic generation of emp input files and parsing their output.
 Currently wrapped erun applications are 'cfit', 'inten', 'vtrans', and 'spectrum'.
 This wrapper can be found in the file ``pycf/pycf/pyemp.py``.

 Installation
 ============

-Note: I've only tested this on linux, and the instructions below have been tested for Debian (incl.
-Ubuntu) and Redhat derived distributions only.
+Note: the instructions below are only applicable to linux, and have been tested for Debian (incl.
+Ubuntu) and Fedora.
+While porting to Windows is presumably not too much work, I have no experience with this.

 Basic installation